sopra-fs22-group-20/server/README.md

 ## Deployment

-To deploy the software to heroku, you only need to push the code to the main branch.
-Then, it will get automatically deployed.
+To deploy the software to heroku, you only need to push the code to the master branch.
+The pipeline will  automatically deploy it over Github Actions.

 ## High-level components
 ### User